How do mental health care professionals contribute to community disaster preparedness?

 Based on a very helpful set of principles of preparedness, we offer the following specific ways in which mental health care professionals might contribute to community planning for disasters in ways that will allow you to respond personally and also be able to do your important work in your communities.
-Some of this information is based on a document prepared by the American Psychological Association Disaster Response Network (PDF) and the Social Work Disaster Resource Network website, which you may want to consult in their entirety.
+Some of this information is based on a document prepared by the American Psychological Association Disaster Response Network.

 Community Demographic Characteristics